 A fingerprint analyst is someone who works in the field of forensics who analyzes fingerprints collected at crime scenes.
-A fingerprint analyst can also be called “latent print examiner.”
+A fingerprint analyst can also be called a “latent print examiner.”
 Analysts collect evidence at the crime scene and then scan it in national databases.
-The most well known of these databases is the FBI’s Integrated Automated Fingerprint Identification System (IAFIS), to which most law enforcement agencies submit any fingerprints that they need identified.
+The most well-known of these databases is the FBI’s Integrated Automated Fingerprint Identification System (IAFIS), to which most law enforcement agencies submit any fingerprints that they need to be identified.

-The job of fingerprint analyst generally requires at least a bachelor’s degree.
-It is recommended that this degree come in the science fields – chemistry or biology, preferably with a focus on forensics, if offered.
+The job of a fingerprint analyst generally requires at least a bachelor’s degree.
+It is recommended that this degree comes in the science fields – chemistry or biology, preferably with a focus on forensics, if offered.
 To become a certified fingerprint analyst, there is a test from the International Association for Identification (IAI) known as the Tenprint Certification test.
 The more advanced test is known as the IAI Certified Latent Print Examiner certification.
-Certified fingerprint analysts can testify in trials and be seen as a valid witness.
+Certified fingerprint analysts can testify in trials and be seen as valid witnesses.

 Other requirements are familiar to many other jobs – a background check, US citizenship, and the ability to pass a drug test.
 However, unlike most jobs, a fingerprint analyst must also obtain a security clearance if they are to work in any governmental-based forensic analyst positions.